jomarieminney/sc-new-workshop-content/content/html_and_css/css_challenge_3.md

 ---
-title: "Challenge 3"
+title: "CSS Challenge 3"
-weight: 1
+weight: 10
 chapter: false
 ---

+Now that you've learned the fundamentals for coding with HTML and CSS, let's get started on some challenges!

 We've created most of the following page: